1997–1999 anti-Christian violence in Gujarat

 From late 1997 to early 1999, a wave of attacks against Christians occurred in and around Dangs district in southeastern Gujarat in India.
 The attacks reportedly started at the end of 1997, before peaking during the Christmas of 1998 after the anti-Christian rallies in the Dangs District by the Hindu Jagaran Manch.
-The attacks included assaults on and killings of Christians, attacks against Christian schools, institutions and shops, damages, demolition and burning down of prayer halls and churches mainly by members of the Bhartiya Janata Party, Vishwa Hindu Parishad, Bajrang Dal and Hindu Jagran Manch.
+The attacks included assaults on and killings of Christians, attacks against Christian schools, institutions and shops, damages, demolition and burning down of prayer halls and churches mainly by members of the Bhartiya Janata Party, Vishva Hindu Parishad, Bajrang Dal and Hindu Jagran Manch.

 Human Rights Watch reported that from 25 December 1988 to 3 January 1999, at least 20 prayer halls and churches had been damaged or burnt down and Christians and Christian institutions were attacked in Dangs and its surrounding districts and at least 25 villages had reported incidents of burning and damages to prayer halls and churches all over Gujarat.

 Human Rights Watch reported that the majority of the incidents of violence occurred in 1998, the same year that the Bharatiya Janata Party (BJP) took control of the state.